scenariomartin/EnglishWords/words.md

 marsh
 weep prep.wept :cry::yell
-dribble down    ,he gave a huge heave and more slugs dribbled down his front. dive ,cave diving is perhaps one of the most dangerous endeavors.  [ɪnˈdɛvə]
+dribble down    ,he gave a huge heave and more slugs dribbled down his front. dive ,cave diving is perhaps one of the most dangerous endeavors.
                      :maybe might
 surge 1激增 un:wave ,the waves of color of the wild flowers mixed with the waves of sound.
       weave 1